Michael Tritter: Storyline

 In "Merry Little Christmas", Tritter and Wilson work out a deal to allow House to continue practicing medicine if he pleads guilty and spends two months in rehab.
-Meanwhile, House uses a dead patient's name to obtain Oxycodone pills as a Vicodin replacement drug, but nearly overdoses on the drug as he is unaccustomed to its effects.
-When he visits Tritter early the next morning to agree to the deal, Tritter says the deal is off, after going through the pharmacy's log and reading that House signed for a dead man's drugs.
+Meanwhile, House uses a dead patient's name to obtain oxycodone pills as a replacement for Vicodin, but nearly overdoses on the drug as he is unaccustomed to its effects.
+When House visits Tritter early the next morning to agree to the deal, Tritter says the deal is off, after going through the pharmacy's log and reading that House signed for a dead man's drugs.

-In the final days leading up to House's court case, House realizes the severity of the situation and finally apologizes to Tritter (episode "Words and Deeds").
+In "Words and Deeds", during the final days leading up to House's court case, House realizes the severity of the situation and finally apologizes to Tritter.
 When Tritter refuses to accept the apology, House goes into rehab, putting on a show for Tritter and the judge, but Tritter cites his experiences with addicts as evidence House has not changed.
 The judge tells Tritter that she does not believe House to be the drug dealer that Tritter tried to show him to be and orders Tritter to move on after House is exonerated due to Cuddy committing perjury.
-Just before the bailiff escorts House out of the courtroom, Tritter tells him: "Good luck.
+Just before the bailiff escorts House out of the courtroom, Tritter tells him "Good luck.
 I hope I'm wrong about you."